neknaj/NEPLg1/README.md

 The pipe operator `>` is available as a convenience for threading the previous result into the next function call.
 For example, `1 > neg > add 2` desugars to `add (neg 1) 2`.

 ## Standard library layout
 Place `.nepl` files under `./stdlib`.
 The core crate loads every `.nepl` file recursively, making them available to compilation routines.
+The CLI uses this bundled path by default, and you can point it to an alternate root with `--stdlib /path/to/stdlib` when testing different library layouts.

 ## Testing
 Run host tests for all crates: